Representations of \'etale groupoids on $L^p$-spaces: Representations of inverse semigroups on Lp -spaces

 Following \cite{phillips_analogs_2012}, we call an element $t$ as in Definition \ref{definition: spatial} a \emph{reverse} of $s$.
-(It is in general not unique.)
 We call $ts$ and $st$ the \emph{source} and \emph{range} idempotents of $s$, respectively.
-We denote by $\mathcal{S}(B\left( X\right) )$ the set of all spatial partial isometries in $R$, and by $\mathcal{E} (B\left( X\right) )$ the set of hermitian idempotents in $R$.
+We denote by $\mathcal{S}(X)$ the set of all spatial partial isometries in $B(X)$, and by $\mathcal{E}(X)$ the set of hermitian idempotents in $B(X)$.

 It is a standard fact in Hilbert space theory that all partial isometries on a Hilbert space are spatial.
 Moreover, the reverse of a partial isometry on a Hilbert space is unique, and it is given by its adjoint.
 The situation for partial isometries on $L^{p}$-spaces, for $p\neq 2$, is rather different.
 The following proposition can be taken as a justification for the term \textquotedblleft spatial\textquotedblright .